nhrap-dev/FHIT/README.md

 ## To Use

-1. Download zip folder of tool from GitHub, unzip
+1. Download zip folder of tool from GitHub, unzip.

   ![Download Release FHIT](images/DownloadReleaseFHIT.jpg "Download Release FHIT")